redhat-cop/cloud.vmware_ops/roles/vcenter_host_connection/README.md

 # vcenter_host_connection

-Add, remove, connect, disconnect, or reconnect an ESXi host from a VCenter
+Add, remove, connect, disconnect, or reconnect an ESXi host from a vCenter

 ## Dependencies